ched-dev/obs-overlays/docs/config.md

 - `template` which matches the id of an `index.html` `<script>` template (defaults to `message-template`)
 - the remaining properties are passed to template HTML and available as `{propName}` (e.g. `{userName} just {action}!`)

-All of the `tauListeners` will be emitted to the client for action.
-If you don't listen to it, the event will not be emitted to the client.
+All of the `eventCommands` will be emitted to the if you listen for it.
+We don't emit events if you don't have a listener for it.

 ---

 ### `config/chatCommands.mjs`

-This file holds all [chat commands](./DEV.md#chat-command) we are listening for.
+This file holds all [chat commands](./overview.md#chat-command) we are listening for.
 A chat command is triggered via Twitch Chat using a message like `!clap` or with args `!brb Bathroom Break`.

 Commands can have specific traits to them, such as [simple](#simple-commands) (minimum props required), [alias](#alias-commands), [shortcuts](#shortcut-commands), or provide [arguments](#argument-commands).